Leverege/amplify-docs/docs/setup/branding/builder.md

 UI Builder is aimed at designers and other non-technical users to be able to make UI style changes quickly.
 By making UI style changes through UI Builder, users do not need to know how to code, manipulate HTML/CSS, or redeploy a project.
 Designers can make styling changes independently of engineers building out the application.
 This reduces the need to ask engineers to make styling changes and shortens the communication loop.

 !!!
 Info "Active Themes"
     Active themes should only be used on dev environments.
 In your staging and production environments, engineers will export the theme during the deployment so that it is "static".
-This ensures that designers do not accidently turn an entire production interface pink, for example.
+This ensures that designers do not accidentally turn an entire production interface pink, for example.

 ## Navigating the UI Builder

 Every project has it's own UI builder project associated with it.
 If a given project has multiple UIs, the same UI builder project or multiple UI builder projects can be used per UI.

-UI Builder projects are organized by the type of UI element you are editiing.
+UI Builder projects are organized by the type of UI element you are editing.
 You can find the categories down the left side of the project.

 <figure markdown>
 ![UI Builder](assets/ui-builder.png){ width="700" }